clorichel/SCQAT/docs/Configuration.md

 Here are all possible options you can use with appropriate comments.

 ```
-# List the report(s) to output. 'print' is the only one supported for now
+# List the report(s) to output. 'console' is the only one supported for now
 Reports:

     # Default:
-    - print
+    - console

 # White- or blacklisting languages and/or analyzers to run
 Analysis: